Setting my mind on a musical instrument was like falling in love. All the world seemed bright and changed.

 At Terang College, students have the opportunity to learn the violin, viola, cello, double bass, keyboard, recorder or singing.
 Students learn in small groups and lessons are FREE.
 Students attend School

-Instruments can be hired from Dale Cleeves Music in Timor Street, Warrnambool from $20 a month for a violin.
+Instruments can be hired from Dale Cleves Music in Timor Street, Warrnambool from $20 a month for a violin.
 Recorders can be purchased for about $10.
 If parents wish to purchase an instrument, we

 Annual Music Awards, Australian Music Examinations Board Exams, as well as playing at local nursing homes at Christmas.
 In 2018, our instrumental music students went on an excursion